PrajwalAnkushrao8/DevOps-Essentials/linux/network_utilities.markdown

 - **Note**: Requires NetworkManager (`sudo apt install network-manager`).

 ## 6. curl (Client URL)
-- **Description**: Transfers data to/from a server, supporting protocols like HTTP, HTTPS, FTP, etc.
+- **Description**: Transfers data to/from a server, supporting protocols like HTTP, HTTPS, FTP, and more.
+Ideal for scripting and API interactions.
 - **Common Options**:
   - `-o [file]`: Save output to a file.
   - `-I`: Fetch headers only.